 Parameters To Be Addressed

 IDEM will complete a comprehensive sampling program in the watershed that will be based on the current impairments.
-Approximately 18 sites will be assessed for general chemistry, nutrients, habitat, and fish and macroinvertebrate communities.
+A total of 17 sites will be assessed for general chemistry, nutrients, habitat, and fish and macroinvertebrate communities.
 For a comprehensive list of all parameters, please reference the approved work plan.